Requirements for Testing

 Remote testing permissions can be set up in TOMS for the entire LEA, by school, or by individual TE.
 The option for remote administration is turned on for all LEAs, schools, and users by default (figure 1).

 Figure 1.
 LEA’s Organization Profile screen in TOMS

 TE Remote Testing Permission

 By default, when a TE opens the Test Administrator Interface and creates a test session, the TE will be presented with the test administration options of In Person or Remote or Hybrid.

 LEA ELPAC coordinators decide who is allowed to administer tests remotely.
 In the View & Edit Users screen in TOMS (figure 2), coordinators can disable specific TEs who will not be administering assessments remotely.
 Coordinators can change the setting for a specific user by selecting the [Disable] link in the Remote Test Administration column.
 Changes to this setting require 15–30 minutes to update in the system.
-Once a user has been disabled for remote administration, they will only be able to administer an in-person test session and will not be presented with test administration options.
+Once a user has been disabled for remote administration, that user will be able to administer only an in-person test session and will not be presented with test administration options.